ldijkman/Arduino_Plant_Watering_System/README.md

 http://Paypal.Me/LDijkman

-Rotary encoder menu change and save parameters to make it an independanr stand alone system
+Rotary encoder menu change and save parameters to make it an independant stand alone system

 reuse parts of code from